dianbrown/QuantumQueue/README.md

 4. **Check Solution**: Click "Check Solution" to see if you're correct
 5. **Show Answer**: Click "Show Solution" to see the correct schedule
 6. **Reset**: Click "Reset" to clear and try again
+7. **Right-Click to add RS**: Adds RS markers for visualization when solving problems to keep track of ready states

 ### ⚙️ Advanced Features:
 - **Add/Delete Processes**: Modify the process list manually